adeeweller/adeeweller.github.io/_pages/teaching.md

 * Instructor of Record for POLS 111: Principles of Political Science with Dr. Danielle Jung (Co-Instructor, Fall 2023)
   * Interdisciplinary course that explores broad questions about what politics is, why political groups form and break apart, and how group-level decisions are made.
 Brings abstract questions into grounded reality.

-* TA for POLS 208: Research Design and Methods with Dr. Carly Potz-Nielsen (Spring 2023)
-  * Fundamental concepts and quantitative techniques of empirical political inquiry.
-Introduction to concepts of measurement, parametric, and non-parametric statistics.

 * Instructor for R Workshop (Graduate level, with Eddy Yeung, Fall 2023-Spring 2024)
   * Hands-on R workshop for graduate students to learn best coding practices, how to clean and manage complex databases, and advanced R techniques.

+* Instructor for Technology Bootcamp (Graduate level, with Eddy Yeung, Fall 2023-Spring 2024)
+  * Crash course on the best practices for software such as R, LaTeX, python, and text editors, as well as citation managers and other organizational software.
+See below for code.

 * Instructor for Emerging Security Studies Fellow Program (Carnegie Institute of New York, Fall 2023)
   * Led lecture and discussion on what security studies are, how history has shaped them, and their implications for public policy.

-* Instructor for Technology Bootcamp (Graduate level, with Eddy Yeung, Fall 2023-Spring 2024)
-  * Crash course on the best practices for software such as R, LaTeX, python, and text editors, as well as citation managers and other organizational software.
+* TA for POLS 208: Research Design and Methods with Dr. Carly Potz-Nielsen (Spring 2023)
+  * Fundamental concepts and quantitative techniques of empirical political inquiry.
+Introduction to concepts of measurement, parametric, and non-parametric statistics.

 * Grader for POLS 110: Introduction to International Politics with Dr. David Davis III (Spring 2022)
   * Introduction to analytical concepts, the nature of the interstate system, the assumptions and ideas of diplomacy, the determinants of foreign policy.

-* Organized and led a small team of undergraduates (from sophomores to seniors) in the semesters of Fall 2021, Spring, Summer, and Fall of 2022, and Spring of 2023.
+* Organized and led a small team of undergraduates (from sophomores to seniors) from Fall 2021 to present.
 We have worked on the following projects:
-  * Criminal governance data collection
+  * Criminal Governance in the News
   * Understanding Criminal Enforcement Wings

-## R Workshop
+  * Digitizing Private Correspondence from the East India Company (1769-1773)

+### Teaching Evaluations

+Below are a few anonymous reviews on my teaching:
+​
+* "Adee was absolutely amazing.
+Could not sing her praises enough!!!
+She was always willing to help, super responsive via email + during class, and she made it clear that she really wanted us to learn/enjoy section."

+* "Adee, you are an incredible lecturer.
+Was a joy hearing you speak and you provided me so much information."

+* "I love the way the lessons were explained and your incorportation of games made it really enjoyable.
+And it left me wanting to learn more about Political Science."

 ### Tech Bootcamp